 How to make a Supracondylar compensation claim

 The first thing you need to do is visit lawyers with knowledge in this type of injuries and claims.
 Like in our case, we will have to go through your story and documents before advising you on what to do.
 Depending on the information you present to us, and the evidence we collect, we can be able to advise you whether you have a claim or not.
 If you truly have a claim, it will be up to us to see that you get justice and the compensation you deserve.

 Are you a No Win, No Fee Claims Solicitor?

 Yes.
 Just like with other injury claims and medical negligence cases, once you present your case to lawyers, they carry out an intense perusal on its nature using the information you have provided them with.
 If they believe that in deed you have a case, the solicitor will come up with a plan of how you will pay.
 Usually, clients with this kind of claims are not charged until the case is closed, and if the compensation is awarded, then you get charged otherwise, you will not be charged anything.

 How much compensation can you claim?

 The compensation you claim is determined by the nature of suffering you went through, financially, emotionally and physically and the effects that will result from the negligence.
-For instance, in Manchester, a 15 years old boy who was misdiagnosed through her solicitor filed a claim accusing the doctors of negligence was awarded £45,000 comments being that he had to go through many months of physiotherapy to heal which cost his parents a lot.
+For instance, a 15 year old boy who was misdiagnosed through her solicitor filed a claim accusing the doctors of negligence was awarded £45,000 comments being that he had to go through many months of physiotherapy to heal which cost his parents a lot.
 More so, he was left with the inability to extend his right arm fully.
-Another case still here in London, a 21 year old girl was assaulted, an ordeal that left her with a Supracondylar fracture on her left hand filed a claim and was gracefully awarded £15,000 which were to be paid by the accused beside other assault charges.
+Another case, a 21 year old girl was assaulted, an ordeal that left her with a Supracondylar fracture on her left hand filed a claim and was gracefully awarded £15,000 which were to be paid by the accused beside other assault charges.

 Where can I find more information?